JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

 2. In the `dependencies` block, a few Kotlin-related modules listed:

    * `com.fasterxml.jackson.module:jackson-module-kotlin` – the module adds support for serialization and deserialization of Kotlin classes and data classes
-   * `org.jetbrains.kotlin:kotlin-reflect` – Kotlin reflection library.
+   * `org.jetbrains.kotlin:kotlin-reflect` – Kotlin reflection library
    * `org.jetbrains.kotlin:kotlin-stdlib-jdk8` – Kotlin standard library

 3. After the dependencies section, you can see the `KotlinComiple` task configuration block.